kezhaozhang/kezhaozhang.GitHub.io/_posts/2022-06-16-xgboost-gpu.md

   </center>
 </figure>

 I suspected that the optimal number of cores might depend on the workload.
-But using a much larger dataset with 1,000,000 rows and 200 predictors: the computation time is still the smallest with 16 cores.
+But using a much larger dataset with 1,000,000 rows and 200 predictors, the computation time is still the shortest with 16 cores.

 ### GPU